Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The average total in Blue Devils games this season is 55.3, 2.7 points fewer than Saturday's over/under of 58 .
+- Blue Devils games have an average total of 55.3 points this season, 2.2 fewer than Saturday's over/under.

-- The 58 total in this game is 7.5 points higher than the 50.5 average total in Jayhawks games this season.
+- The 57.5 over/under in this game is 7.0 points higher than the 50.5 average total in Jayhawks games this season.

 Duke Stats and Trends

-- This season, the Blue Devils won ATS in their only game as a favorite of 15.5 points or more.
+- The Blue Devils covered the spread in their only game when favored by 16 points or more.

-- Duke's games this year have gone over the point total two times in three opportunities (66.7%).
+- Duke's games this year have gone over the total in two out of three opportunities (66.7%).

-- In games that Duke amasses over 433.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- Duke is 1-1 against the spread and 1-1 overall when the team amasses more than 433.0 yards.

 - This year, the Blue Devils have turned the ball over five times, two more than the Jayhawks' takeaways (3).